kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/placement-translator.md

 The placement translator needs two kube client configurations.
 One points to the edge service provider workspace and provides authority to (a) read the APIExport view of the edge API and (b) write into the mailbox workspaces.
-The other points to the kcp server base (i.e., does not identify a particular logical cluster nor `*`) and is authorized to read all clusters.
+The other points to the server base (i.e., does not identify a particular logical cluster nor `*`) and is authorized to read all clusters.
 In the kubeconfig created by `kcp start` that is satisfied by the context named `system:admin`.